+Assets

-Assets An item that has a value in the future.
-For example, a debtor (someone who owes money) is an asset as they will in future pay.
+An item that has a value in the future.
+For example, a debtor (someone who owes money), is an asset as they will in future pay.
 A building is an asset because it houses activity that will provide a future income stream.

+Audit

-Audit The process of validation of the accuracy, completeness and adequacy of disclosure of financial records.
-Average Relevant Net Assets Average relevant net assets are normally found by adding the opening and closing balances for the year and dividing by two.
-Balances consist of the total capital and reserves (total assets employed) less donated asset reserve less cash balances in Government Banking Services accounts.
+The process of validation of the accuracy, completeness and adequacy of disclosure of financial records.

+Average Relevant Net Assets

+Average relevant net assets are normally found by adding the opening and closing balances for the year and by dividing by two.
+Balances consist of the total capital and reserves (total assets employed), less donated asset reserve less cash balances in Government Banking Services accounts.
 This is used to calculate the Capital Cost Absorption Rate.

+Capital

+Land, buildings, equipment and other long-term assets owned by the Trust, the cost of which exceeds £5,000 and has an expected life of more than one year.

+(CRL)

-Capital Land, buildings, equipment and other long-term assets owned by the Trust, the cost of which exceeds £5,000 and has an expected life of more than one year.
-Capital Resource Limit (CRL) A control set by the Department of Health onto NHS organisations to limit the level of capital expenditure that may be incurred in year.
-External Financing Limit (EFL) The External Financing Limit (EFL) is a fundamental element of the NHS Trusts financial regime.
+Capital Resource Limit A control set by the Department of Health onto NHS organisations to limit the level of capital expenditure that may be incurred in year.

+External Financing Limit (EFL)

+The External Financing Limit (EFL) is a fundamental element of the NHS Trusts financial regime.
 It is cash based public control set by the Department of Health.
-It represents the excess of its approved level of capital spending over the cash a trust can generate internally (mainly surpluses and depreciation) essentially controlling the amount of "externally" generated funding.
-Fixed Assets Land, buildings, equipment and other long term assets that are expected to have a life of more than one year.
-Governance Governance is a system by which organisations are directed and controlled.
+It represents the excess of its approved level of capital spending over the cash a Trust can generate internally (mainly surpluses and depreciation) essentially controlling the amount of "externally" generated funding.

+Fixed Assets

+Land, buildings, equipment and other long term assets that are expected to have a life of more than one year.

+Governance

+Governance is a system by which organisations are directed and controlled.
 It is concerned with how the organisation is run, how it is structured and how it is led.
 Integration of clinical and corporate governance should underpin all that an organisation does.
 In the NHS this means it must encompass clinical, financial and organisational aspects.

+Impairment loss

-Impairment loss The amount by which the carrying amount of an asset or cash-generating unit exceeds its recoverable amount.
-Intangible Assets Intangible assets are assets that cannot be seen, touched or physically measured.
+The amount by which the carrying amount of an asset or cash-generating unit exceeds its recoverable amount.

+Intangible Assets

+Intangible assets are assets that cannot be seen, touched or physically measured.
 Examples include software licences, trademarks, patents and some research and development expenditure.

+Equipment

-Property, Plant and Equipment A sub-classification of fixed assets which include land, buildings, equipment and fixtures and fittings.
-Public Dividend Capital When NHS trusts were first created, everything they owned (land, buildings, equipment and working capital) was transferred to them from the government.
-The value of these assets is in effect the public's equity stake in the new NHS trusts and is known as public dividend capital Retained Earnings Reserve Retained earnings are the aggregate surplus or deficit the NHS trust has made in former years.
+Property, Plant and A sub-classification of fixed assets which include land, buildings, equipment and fixtures and fittings.